DaveMaran/KatapultStandards/Setup-WordPress-Dev.md

 You should now be able to start the server and access your install at http://dev.real-client-domain.com:7888

+### Finish the WordPress installation
-Finish the WordPress installation in the usual way through the browser.
+Finish setting up WordPress in the usual way through the browser.
+When you create the admin user don't use 'admin' or 'root'.
+Use something like {clientname}_admin_{yourinitials} and use a strong password.
+This removes the possibility of launching a website with admin creds set to root/root.
+Which would be bad.

+### Update the wp-config.php file

 Once that's done add the following to the wp-config.php file under the database connection settings:

 ```
 define('FORCE_SSL_ADMIN', false);